ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ## v4 - 1992 Release

-By 1992 there was the major release of Lotus 1-2-3 v3 and also Quattro Pro was also up to v3.
+By 1992 there was the major release of Lotus 1-2-3 v3 and Quattro Pro was also up to v3.
 This release also will include the wisdom of the final release of SuperCalc v5.1 and Multiplan v4.
 My guess is that this release will be a decent competitor of Excel and Google Sheets in terms of the functions that 95% of people use in spreadsheets in modern times.

 ## v5 - Classified

 I'm not talking about v6 yet, but it is the reason I began building Cinque.
-Hopefully I can pull it off.
+Hopefully, I can pull it off.

 ## v6 - Excel Release